LyteNyte Grid logo for light mode. Links back to the documentation home page.

 Next Steps

-• Row Full Width: Create rows that expand to the full width of the viewport.
+• Row Full Width: Create rows that span the full width of the viewport.

-• Row Dragging: Drag and drop rows within the same LyteNyte Grid, across multiple grids, or into external drop zones.
+• Row Dragging: Drag and drop rows within or between LyteNyte grids, or into external drop zones and apps.

-• Row Spanning: See how cells can span multiple rows.
+• Row Spanning: Span cells across multiple rows.